benjamin-heasly/openhds-rest/src/main/resources/documentation/domain-documentation.md

 #Domain Documentation

+This is a detailed description of the OpenHDS entities.

+For a general description of the OpenHDS go [here](the-openhds-overview.md).

+For a description of the OpenHDS registration use cases go [here](registration-use-cases.md).

 Each section below has a brief description of the entity, the other entities it is dependent on, and a list of its required fields.

 + [Census Entities](#census-entities)